AnthonyEdvalson/Machina/README.md

 Python

-​	Data Sharing provides some basic tools to get and store state information in a shared location, it is not designed to be high speed or flexible.
+​Data Sharing provides some basic tools to get and store state information in a shared location, it is not designed to be high speed or flexible.
 It only supports a few simple operations.
 Data Shares can store data in different ways, such as a database or a file.

-​	Data Shares are bound to a specific source of data that cannot be changed.
+Data Shares are bound to a specific source of data that cannot be changed.
 For example, a database Data Share picks a database when initialized, and cannot change later.
 Data Shares are also restricted in the operations they can do, such as get, set, and add.
 If more complex actions are needed, they can be implemented outside the class, or consider alternatives